swetharepakula/Fabric101Workshop/README.md

 cd fabcar
 ```

 2. Enroll as the Admin user.
-You should see an entry for admin in `wallet/admin`
+You should now see files under the directory `wallet/admin`
 ```
 node enrollAdmin.js
 ```

 3. Register a new user using the admin credential.
-You should see an entry for user1 in `wallet/user`
+You should files for user1 in `wallet/user1`
 ```
 node registerUser.js
 ```